Special Election - November 6, 2018

 The next regular City candidate elections will be held in 2020, for the Mayoral and three City Council seats.
 Candidate packets for the 2020 elections are anticipated to be available in summer, 2019.
 At least 763 and not more than 1,524 signatures of qualified registered voters of the City of Tempe will be required.
 As it becomes available, additional information about the 2020 elections will be posted on this webpage.

-On May 9, 2017, the Governor of Arizona signed the City’s Charter amendment relating to candidate contribution limits (Proposition 485, approved by the voters in March 2016).
-The City of Tempe’s campaign contribution limits are now in effect, as detailed in Ordinance No. O2015.51 which became effective upon approval of the Charter Amendment.
-NOTE: At the August 17, 2017, City Council meeting, the City Council adopted Ordinance No. O2017.42, amending the City of Tempe Candidate Contribution Limits, and adding a requirement for committees to disclose contributions made by a lobbyist registered with the City of Tempe.
+The City of Tempe’s campaign contribution limits are now in effect, as detailed in the Tempe City Code, Chapter 13, Division 2.
+Information concerning the requirement for candidate committees to disclose contributions made by a lobbyist registered with the City of Tempe is detailed in the Tempe City Code, Section 13-117.
 Candidates are advised to seek their own legal advice concerning limitations on and use of campaign contribution limits; the City Clerk’s Office cannot render legal, financial or other professional advice.

-For further information about City of Tempe municipal elections, please click on the links below, call the Tempe City Clerk's Office at (480) 350-4311, or e-mail Tim Mattix, Assistant City Clerk.
+For further information about City of Tempe municipal elections, please click on the links above, call the Tempe City Clerk's Office at (480) 350-4311, or e-mail Tim Mattix, Assistant City Clerk.